 - News feed reader

-For example, I’m using the “Passwords” extension to store my passwords safely on my network.
+For example, I use the “Passwords” extension to store my passwords safely on my network.

 To check the apps available before installing NextCloud, you can check the NextCloud Apps store here.